MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 ## Disclaimer

 I am not responsible for any damage you do to your self or your property.
+I do not guarantee design compatibility.
 Attempt this project at your own risk.

 ## Board Characteristics and Order Information